Jason Duda: Giving up guns for the spotlightRehoboth man sets sight on acting career

 Then it all changed.

 While returning a prisoner to James T. Vaughn Correctional Center in Smyrna, he said he noticed two armed prisoners in a receiving area where they weren't supposed to be.
-Struggling to keep a 300-pound door open while protecting the returning prisoner, Duda said he wretched his back.
+Struggling to keep a 300-pound door open while protecting the returning prisoner, Duda said he wrenched his back.

 "It screwed my spine up forever," he said.